AWS Cloud Practitioner — Lab 01 of 08

 8. Click Save changes

-Add a Public Read Bucket Policy
+Add a Bucket Policy for Public Access

-1. Click the Permissions tab on your bucket
+1. Click the Permissions tab

 2. Scroll to Bucket policy and click Edit